the-technat/the-technat/content/posts/k8s_kubeadm.md

 - [Create](https://accounts.hetzner.com/login) an account on Hetzner Cloud
 - Create a project - call it something meaningful, I called mine `cucumber` (got the irony?)
-- Add a cost alert limit to the project
+- Add a cost alert to the project
-- Optionally: register and create a tailnet at [Tailscale](https://tailscale.com) if you want to use this to connect to your servers instead of ssh
+- Some knowledge about Kubernetes (I'm not going to explain every basic thing in detail)

 ## Infrastructure